Limmen/csle/README.md

 # `csle`: Cyber Security Learning Environment
-## A research platform to develop self-learning systems for cyber security
+## A research platform to develop self-learning systems for cyber security using reinforcement learning

 `csle` is a platform for evaluating and developing reinforcement learning agents for control problems in cyber security.
 It can be considered as a cyber range